mplattu/happiness-wireless/README.md

 * power switch
 * [Transparent box](https://www.aliexpress.com/item/4000081189255.html), see `doc/aliexpress_airlgee_box.jpeg`

+## Error Codes

+Errors codes are signalled as number of beeps after a S-O-S beep.
+The error message is also written to the serial console (see `signalBeepAndHalt()`).

+Error codes:

+1. Failed to initialise SD writer
+2. Failed to initialise GPS serial device
+3. LittleFS mount failed (required by Otadrive)
+4. Could not open data file for reading
+6. Failed to upload data to server

 ## Copyright Notice

 The documents in `doc/` folder are subject to their own copyrights.